AUDIENCES AND USERS IN MEDIA AND COMMUNICATION - 2021/2

 The summative assessment for this module consists of:

-An essay of 2000 words and a written exam.
-The essay will be a 2000 word submission developing answers to designated essay questions, outlining and making critical use of relevant audience research literature, theories and methods.
+A group presentation of an audience/user research project pitch and a 2000 word essay on designated essay questions, outlining and making critical use of relevant audience research literature, theories and methods.
 This will involve the application of the relevant lecture content in the module.
 The exam will assess students’ knowledge and critical analysis of key theories, arguments, paradigms and projects within the field.

 Formative assessment and feedback